 Make your next vacation over the top with a stay in Oklahoma’s treehouse cabins.
 Nestled in lush woods all over the state, these treetop retreats have put a modern twist on the classic childhood escape.
 From studio chalets to multi-room cottages, these lodging properties will get your vacation plans off the ground in the best way possible.

 Continue reading below

-The digs at Ra’s Eufaula Tree-sort aren’t the rustic treehouses that you knew as a child.
+The digs at the Eufaula Treehouse Tree-sort aren’t the rustic treehouses that you knew as a child.
 Each unit has been handcrafted with extra attention to detail.
 The Creek Treehouse, which rises 12 feet from the ground, can sleep up to four people between a queen-sized bed downstairs and a double bed in the loft.
 Amenities include a refrigerator, microwave, heat and air and even a full bathroom.
 With antique wainscoting, a tin ceiling, a sliding barn door in the bathroom and a gorgeous stained glass window above the bedroom, this treetop retreat is unlike any other.

 Larger groups will love the brand new Choctaw Treehouse, which has one queen-sized bed, one double bed and five twin-sized beds.
 Believe it or not, it’s also wheelchair accessible with a 110 foot ramp that stretches all the way to the parking lot.
 This treehouse oasis sits 18 feet off the ground and is built into two Red Oak trees that allow it to safely sway in the wind.
 Below the cabin, you’ll find chairs, a fire ring, picnic table, swings and hammocks.
 Both treetop getaways are just minutes from Lake Eufaula, Oklahoma’s largest lake.